The Branson adventure gene

-We’ve also been blessed with the Branson adventure gene which has led to some pretty incredible experiences with a lot of character building moments and lessons learnt along the way.
-From attempting to break the record for the fastest ever crossing of the Atlantic in a 99ft monohull sail boat, climbing Mont Blanc to launch Big Change and kitesurfing the English Channel - here are some of my favourite adventures to date.
+Growing up, Sam and I were blessed to inherit the Branson adventure gene - which has led to a lot of incredible experiences and character building moments over the years.
+From attempting to break the record for the fastest ever crossing of the Atlantic in a 99ft monohull sailboat, climbing Mont Blanc to launch Big Change and kitesurfing the English Channel - here are some of my favourite adventures to date.

 Attempting to cross the Atlantic in a 99ft sailboat

-Back in 2008, Dad got Sam and I on-board with his ambitious plan to break the world record for the fastest transatlantic crossing in a 99ft monohull sailboat.
+Back in 2008, Dad roped Sam and into his ambitious goal to break the world record for the fastest transatlantic crossing in a 99ft monohull sailboat.
 Family bonding at its finest!
-Fresh out of medical school, I was also given the role of on-board medic.
-It was a brutal but thrilling experience, which sadly ended early when the yacht was hit by a 40ft wave in the Bermuda Triangle – ripping the main sail and taking out one of the life rafts.
+Fresh out of medical school, I was also given the role of onboard medic.
+It was a brutal but thrilling experience, which came to an abrupt end when the yacht was hit by a 40ft wave in the Bermuda Triangle – ripping the mainsail and taking out one of the life rafts.

-While we didn’t get the record, we all made it out alive and I think it’s safe to say we all grew from the challenge.
-In those moments when the waves were crashing over our entire bodies while we were rigged up to the deck or while being sick in the galley sink felt like Groundhog Day.
-I’ve never felt so miserable but so alive.
+While we didn’t get the record, we all made it out alive and I think it’s safe to say we all learnt a lot from the challenge!

 Scaling the summit of Mont Blanc to launch Big Change